andywer/zaster/packages/key-store/README.md

 # @wallet/key-store

 Encrypted wallet storage.
 Saves arbitrary JSON data encrypted using AES-256 to the disk.
+Supports different passwords for each wallet.

+**Attention: The data is stored in a truly secure way.
+If you loose it you will not be able to recover the wallet data!**

 ## API